Your organization must be A2P 10DLC compliant in order to send SMS messages from Funraise.

 In many cases, you do not need to take any action to become A2P 10DLC compliant.
 Funraise is working behind the scenes (and taking care of the costs) to enable your A2P 10DLC compliance.
 Funraise will begin the registration process when you activate an SMS number.
 The registration process can take 2-3 weeks to complete.

-While Funraise does not provide legal advise, the template content below covers some of the clauses that can be important to be approved for A2P 10DLC.
+While Funraise does not provide legal advise, the tips and example content below covers some of the clauses that can be important to be approved for A2P 10DLC.

 1. {Insert program description here; this is simply a brief description of the kinds of messages users can expect to receive when they opt in.}